StephenCleary/ArcDb/doc/transactions.md

 ### Reads

-When reading pages, the Read Transaction uses its Transaction Version to map Logical Page Numbers to Folios using all valid WALs and the Main file.
+When reading pages, the Read Transaction uses its Transaction Version to [map](./mapping.md) Logical Page Numbers to Folios using all valid WALs and the Main file.

 ### End

 When the Read Transaction ends, it removes itself from the global in-memory list of Read Transactions.
-This notifies the Lazy Writer to process the next WAL, if that action is applicable.
+This notifies the [Lazy Writer](./lazy-writer.md) to merge the next WAL, if that action is applicable.